Arrow-right Camera

 This infrared satellite image shows Hurricane Debby as it makes landfall near Steinhatchee, Florida on the state’s Big Bend region on Monday, Aug.
 5, 2024.
 (Handout/NOAA/GOES-East/TNS)

-While wind and storm surge are an immediate threat, flooding remains a major concern in the days to come, said Gov. Ron DeSantis during a Monday morning press conference.
+While wind and storm surge were the immediate threat, flooding remains a major concern in the days to come, said DeSantis said during a Monday news conference as the hurricane was moving ashore.

 “This storm has produced and will likely produce significant flooding events from Sarasota-Bradenton area all the way up to northern Florida,” he said.
 “There’s a threat, ongoing threat of that, over the ensuing days.”

 “Don’t go out into the storm.
-Don’t drive on the roads, particularly when they’re flooded,” he said noting some traffic accidents already across the state.
-One semi truck, the driver of which is still missing, veered off a bridge into the water off Interstate 75 in Tampa while another car hydroplaned off the road in Dixie County, DeSantis said.
+Don’t drive on the roads, particularly when they’re flooded,” he said noting some traffic accidents already across the state that might be blamed on the hurricane when an official death toll is taken.

-“When you have flood situations, that is the number one way where we will see fatalities is by people being out on the roads and hydroplaning or having other problems,” he said.
+“When you have flood situations, that is the No. 1 way where we will see fatalities is by people being out on the roads and hydroplaning or having other problems,” he said.
 “So do not go walk or drive into flooded roadways.
 There are hazards there.
 They’re dangerous.
 We want everybody to be safe.”

 It’s the fourth hurricane to hit Florida in August since 2000 following Hurricane Charley in 2004, Katrina in 2005 and last year’s Hurricane Idalia.

-Florida Division of Emergency Management Director Kevin Guthrie said some places have already seen 10 to 12 inches in southwest Florida with rivers and streams expected to go into flood stage.
+FDEM Director Kevin Guthrie said some places saw 10 to 12 inches in southwest Florida with rivers and streams expected to go into flood stage this week, especially in North Florida where the storm continues to dump torrents of rain on the area.

 “This is going to be an event that is going to be probably here for the next five to seven days, maybe as long as 10 days depending on how much rainfall we get, so we are not running anywhere,” he said.
 “We are staying put and we’re going to make sure that we’re here to respond.”